Technigo/project-react-native-app/README.md

-# Hogwarts sorting ceremonywith React Native ϟ 9¾ ⚯͛ △⃒⃘
+# Hogwarts sorting ceremonywith React Native ⚡️⚡️

 The sorting ceremony takes place at Hogwarts every year the sort the new students into the 4 houses of the founders.
 Do you want to know which house you belong to?